Market reactions to COVID-19: Stocks rebound - Marketplace

 Last week, the Dow plummeted nearly 3,000 points (its largest point drop in history) and eventually fell below the 20,000 threshold, erasing nearly all of the gains made during the Trump presidency.
 The New York Stock Exchange also announced it would temporarily close its trading floors and move to electronic trading starting this Monday.

-There are now more than 375,000 confirmed cases of the virus worldwide, and more than 16, 300have died from COVID-19, according to WHO.
-In the United States and U.S. territories, the number of confirmed cases has exceeded 52,200, while the death toll has risen to at least 675.
+There are now more than 316,600 confirmed cases of the virus worldwide, and more than 18,500 have died from COVID-19, according to WHO.
+In the United States and U.S. territories, the number of confirmed cases has exceeded 63,700, while the death toll has risen to at least 897.

 Here’s a look at how the major stock indexes have been reacting to the news, based on their closing values, and a look at the past two weeks:

-Note: This post was updated on March 25 at 7:30 p.m.
-Eastern time.
-Check back throughout the week for more market updates.